ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 bounding the metadata permitted ensures that it cannot uniquely identify individual Clients.

-## Issuer Configuration Rotation and Consistency {#rotation-and-consistency}
+## Partitioning by Issuance Consistency {#rotation-and-consistency}

+Anonymity sets can be partitioned by information used for the issuance protocol, including: metadata, Issuer configuration (keys), and Issuer selection.

+Any issuance metadata bits of information can be used to partition the Client anonymity set.
+For example, any Issuer that wanted to track a single Client could add a single metadata bit to Client tokens.
+For the tracked Client it would set the bit to `1`, and `0` otherwise.
+Adding additional bits provides an exponential increase in tracking granularity similarly to introducing more Issuers (though with more potential targeting).

+The number of active Issuer configurations also contributes to anonymity set partitioning.
+In particular, when an Issuer updates their configuration and the corresponding key pair, any Client that invokes the issuance protocol with this configuration becomes be part of a set of Clients which also ran the issuance protocol using the same configuration.
 Issuer configuration updates, e.g., due to key rotation, are an important part of hedging against long-term private key compromise.
-If an Issuer realizes that a key compromise has occurred then the Issuer should generate a new key and make it available to Clients.
-If possible, it should invoke any revocation procedures that may apply for the old key.

-Configuration changes can also be used to segment Client anonymity sets.
-In particular, when an Issuer updates their configuration and the corresponding key pair, any Client that invokes the issuance protocol with this configuration becomes be part of a set of Clients which also ran the issuance protocol using the same configuration.
-To mechanize this attack strategy, an Issuer could introduce a configuration rotation policy that forces Clients into small anonymity sets.

 In general, key rotations represent a trade-off between Client privacy and Issuer security.
 Therefore, it is important that key rotations occur on a regular cycle to reduce the harm of an Issuer key compromise.
-As a result, Clients SHOULD employ some form of consistency mechanism to ensure that they receive the same configuration information and are not being actively partitioned into smaller anonymity sets.
-See {{CONSISTENCY}} for possible consistency mechanisms.

-## Issuer Selection {#servers}

-Similarly to the Issuer rotation dynamic discussed above, if there are a large number of Issuers, and Origins accept all of them, segregation can occur.
+Lastly, if there are a large number of selected or trusted Issuers, and Origins accept all of them, segregation can occur.
 If Clients obtain tokens from many Issuers, and Origins later challenge a Client for a token from each Issuer, Origins can learn information about the Client.
 Each per-Issuer token that a Client holds essentially corresponds to a bit of information about the Client that Origin learns.
 Therefore, there is an exponential loss in anonymity relative to the number of Issuers.

-For example, if there are 32 Issuers, then Origins learn 32 bits of information about the Client if a valid token is presented for each Issuer.
-As a contrasting example, if Clients ensure that they only hold tokens issued from 4 Issuers, then this increases the potential size of the anonymity sets that the Client belongs to.
-However, this doesn't protect Clients completely as it would if only 4 Issuers were permitted across the whole system.
-For example, these 4 Issuers could be different for each Client.
-Therefore, the selection of Issuers for which a Client possesses tokens is still revealing.
-This trade-off is important in deciding the effective anonymity of each Client in the system.

-Clients SHOULD bound the number of Issuers they are willing to request tokens from at any given time.
-The exact bound depends on the deployment model and number of Clients, i.e., having a very large Client base could potentially allow for larger values.
-Issuer replacements should only occur with the same frequency as config rotations as they can lead to similar losses in anonymity if clients still hold redemption tokens for previously active Issuers.

-Alternatively, when applicable, trusted registries can indicate which Issuers are deemed to be active.
-If a Client is asked to invoke the issuance protocol for an Issuer that is not declared active, then the client can refuse to run the protocol and obtain a token.

-Another option to allow a large number of Issuers in the ecosystem, while preventing the joining of a number of different tokens, is for the Client to maintain sharded "redemption partitions".
-Within each partition, the Client would place an upper bound on the number of allowed Issuers.
-As long as each redemption partition maintains a strong privacy boundary with the others, the number of bits of information the Origin can learn is bounded by the number of redemption partitions.

-## Side-Channel Attacks
+The fundamental problem here is that the number of possible issuance configurations, including the keys in use and the Issuer identities themselves, can partition the Client anonymity set.
+To mitigate this problem, Clients SHOULD bound the number of active issuance configurations.
+Moreover, Clients SHOULD employ some form of consistency mechanism to ensure that they receive the same configuration information and are not being actively partitioned into smaller anonymity sets.
+See {{CONSISTENCY}} for possible consistency mechanisms.

+## Partitioning by Side-Channels

-Side-channel attacks, such as those based on timing correlation, could be used to link attestation and redemption contexts together.
+Side-channel attacks, such as those based on timing correlation, could be used to reduce anonymity set size.
 In particular, for interactive tokens that are bound to a Client-specific redemption context, the anonymity set of Clients during the issuance protocol consists of those Clients that started issuance between the time of the Origin's